plafue/rust-api-docs-helper/README.md

 # rust-api-docs-helper package

-Opens the rust docs in an external browser when using the trigger hotkey on a ```use std::_``` import line.
-Displaying other standard crates is also supported but may not work properly at the moment.

-It attempts to figure out which documentation is available for the import string (e.g. is it a struct, a function, a trait or a module?).
+## What this package can do
+* Opening (via key binding) the docs for a module, crate, trait, function or struct from the official crates listed under [The Rust Standard Library](http://doc.rust-lang.org/std/) (the cursor must be positioned in the corresponding ``use xxx::xxx`` line).
+* Can display the docs within atom if an internal browser (e.g. [mark-hahn/web-browser](https://atom.io/packages/web-browser)) is installed.

 ## Future plans
-* ~~Opening the docs for a module or crate.~~
-* ~~Cache previously resolved urls~~
-* Visual aid (e.g. on-hover "Docs available for this import" hint, icon in gutter).
+* Visual aid (e.g. on-hover "Docs available for this import" hint, icon in gutter, or similar).
-* Make cache persistent between sessions
+* Make cache persistent between sessions.
-* Internal browser?